Shridhar2602/WebGPU-Path-Tracer/index.md

 For our Advanced Computer Graphics course project, we decided to build our own Path Tracer from ground zero.
 Surprisingly, building a path tracer is not that complex.
 There’s even a [Monte Carlo Path Tracer written in just 99 lines of C++](https://www.kevinbeason.com/smallpt/), generating a picture of a Cornell Box.
 So we first need to set some goals -

 - We want our ray tracer to be real-time.
 - We don’t want to just make another toy ray tracer capable of rendering only parametric shapes.
-There exist tons of really cool shaders on [Shadertoy](https://www.shadertoy.com/).
+There exist tons of such really cool shaders on [Shadertoy](https://www.shadertoy.com/).
 - A ray tracer that can handle small meshes, maybe a few thousand triangles, would be a solid starting point.
 - Building a good ray tracer involved two key aspects: improving the render quality and enhancing performance.
 We’ll begin by setting up a bare bones path tracer with basic materials.
 Then optimizing it to run really fast, and finally add other fancy effects.